 The Patriarch of the Eritrean Orthodox Church, Abune Antonios, protested about their arrest and accused the government of interfering in church affairs.
 In 2006 he was deposed, put under house arrest and replaced as patriarch by a government appointee.

-Rev Gebremedhin is married with three children.
+Rev Gebremedhin is a widower with three children.
 His wife died in June 2022.

 (Human Rights Without Frontiers, Immigration and Refugee Board of Canada, In Chains for Christ, Release Eritrea)